-I love to find ways to use leftovers and this is recipe was created when I discovered I did not have enough ground coffee for my morning cup of Joe.
+This Coffee Crusted Skirt Steak is soo moist and tender.
+I love finding ways to use leftovers, and this recipe was created when I discovered I did not have enough ground coffee for my morning cup of Joe.

 Queue Music: Go shortay its ya birthday, we gonna party like it’s ya birthday!!!
 Yes my loves, its my Birthday and I am so excited to have the chance to celebrate another year of life.
 So much has changed for me in the last year.
 As a matter of fact, next month I will be celebrating the anniversary of me “chucking up the deuces” to my corporate gig in exchange for pursuing my passion.
 It is just something about the months of July and August that get me fired up, must be the leo in me.

 Continuing with my coffee craze I absolutely have to share with you this delicious recipe for Coffee Crusted Skirt Steak.
 Don’t turn up your nose at me, the robust character and texture of coffee enhance the flavor of meats like beef and pork.
 I promise, its actually a thing.

 I like to let the skirt steak rest in the coffee and spice blend for 20-30 minutes to soak up the flavor but then it’s a simple pan cook on each side for 2-3 minutes to achieve a perfect medium rare.
 And don’t forget, you need to let steak rest for 5-10 minutes before you even thinking about cutting into it to make sure the meat holds its moist, tender juiciness.

 With both of these yummy coffee inspired recipes this birthday girl is definitely sitting on cloud 9.

 What cut of meat is the skirt steak?

 The skirt steak is a beef cut from the “plate” of the animal.
 It’s not the most tender cut, but it is known for being flavorful.

 Are skirt steak and flank steak the same?